 Washing clothes at 30°C doesn’t just save energy for a brighter environment – it’s also kinder on your clothes.
 The great cleaning power of Persil detergents means they can produce brilliantly clean clothes even at low temperatures!

-- The care label indicates the highest temperature the garment can be washed in without damaging it, but it is perfectly OK to wash at a lower temperature to save energy
+- Always read the care label first, and sort your clothes by colour, temperature and fabric.
+The care label indicates the highest temperature the garment can be washed in without damaging it but it is perfectly OK to wash at a lower temperature to save energy.

 - For less dirty clothes, choose a 30°C cycle appropriate to the fabric, e.g. silk/wool, delicates, synthetics, or cotton.
-Choosing the wrong cycle may damage your clothes, and will not clean as effectively
+Choosing the wrong cycle may damage your clothes, and will not clean as effectively.

 - Washing part loads uses energy less efficiently than a full load, so try to collect together full loads that can use the same wash cycle.
 Do not overload the machine though, as at 30°C this is even more likely to result in a poor wash than at higher temperatures.
-Follow your machine manufacturer's advice on how full your machine should be loaded
+Follow your machine manufacturer's advice on how full your machine should be loaded.

 - It’s important that you use the recommended amount of detergent, as shown on the pack, for your water hardness, machine size and how dirty your clothes are.
 The detergent has to work harder at lower temperatures, and using too little may mean you have to wash again, wasting energy and detergent

-- If your machine has a separate selector for spin speed, use the highest spin the garment will tolerate, so that less drying is needed afterwards
+- If your machine has a separate selector for spin speed, use the highest spin the garment will tolerate, so that less drying is needed afterwards.

 - About 2 to 3 times a year, do an empty wash at 60°C or higher with a bleach-containing Persil just to make sure bacteria don’t have a chance to grow in your machine causing unpleasant smells.
 (Use biocides safely.
 Always read the label and product information before use.)